enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ## Proposal

-Introduce a set of verbs with prefix of `impersonate-on:`, e.g. `impersonate-on:create` and `impersonate-on:get`.
+Introduce a set of verbs with prefix of `impersonate-on:<mode>:`, e.g. `impersonate-on:user-info:create` and `impersonate-on:arbitrary-node:get`.
 The impersonator needs to have these verbs with certain resources to impersonate.

-Introduce verbs `impersonate:user-info`, `impersonate:serviceaccount`， `impersonate:node` and
+Introduce verbs `impersonate:user-info`, `impersonate:serviceaccount`， `impersonate:arbitrary-node` and
-`impersonate:scheduled-node`:
+`impersonate:associated-node`:
 - `impersonate:user-info` limits the impersonator to impersonate users with certain names/groups/userextras.
 The resources must be `users`/`groups`/`userextras`/`uids`. and the user must not be a node (username with a prefix of `system:node:`) and the user must